World Jewish Relief

 The Central British Fund for World Jewish Relief, formerly Central British Fund for German Jewry, (CBF) which currently operates under the name World Jewish Relief (WJR), is a British charitable organisation and the main Jewish overseas aid organisation in the United Kingdom.
 The charity's patron is King Charles III.

 From 1933 the organisation helped Jewish refugees from Europe emigrate and settle in the UK and Palestine.
 Israel's first president, Chaim Weizmann was one of the organisation's founding members.

 Today, World Jewish Relief is the UK Jewish community’s humanitarian and development agency.
 The charity assists vulnerable people in 21 countries across Europe, Asia, Africa and South America.
 Its programmes focus on tackling poverty, supporting refugees into employment, and responding to international disasters.
 It works with Jewish and non-Jewish communities.

-World Jewish Relief was formed in 1933 to support German Jews under Nazi rule and helped organise the Kindertransport which rescued around ten thousand German and Austrian children from Nazi Europe.
+World Jewish Relief was formed in 1933 to support German Jews under Nazi rule and helped organise the Kindertransport which rescued around 10,000 German and Austrian children from Nazi Europe.

 After the war, the organisation brought 732 child Holocaust survivors to Britain; the first 300 are known as the Windermere Children and collectively they are known as 'the boys'.

 Founding and beginning operations

 World Jewish Relief was originally called the Central British Fund for German Jewry (CBF) and was founded in 1933.
 CBF was founded following a meeting of UK Jewish community leaders with Members of Parliament.
 The meeting was the initiative of Neville Laski and Leonard Montefiore, president of the Anglo-Jewish Association.

 Laski and Montefiore were co-chairmen of the Joint Foreign Committee, which pooled the Board of Deputies and the Anglo-Jewish Association's resources.
-Also involved was Jacob Schiff's nephew Otto Schiff.
-Schiff was a humanitarian who emigrated to the UK in 1896 and rescued twelve-thousand Jews from Germany during World War One.
-He also received and OBE for his efforts to aid Belgians during the First World War.
+Also involved was Otto Schiff who had emigrated to the UK in 1896 and rescued 12,000 Jews from Germany during the First World War.
+He received an OBE for his efforts to aid Belgians during the First World War.

 Its founding members included Simon Marks, chairman and managing director of Marks & Spencer, Sir Robert Waley Cohen, managing director of Shell Oil, Lionel and Anthony de Rothschild, managing partners of N M Rothschild & Sons.

 Notably, Chaim Weizmann, a Zionist who played an instrumental role in creating the Balfour Declaration, was one of the CBF's founders.

 Weizmann would later convince Harry Truman's administration to abandon its trusteeship plan for Palestine paving the way for America's recognition of Israel, and would eventually become its first president.
 Another leading member, Sir Osmond d'Avigdor-Goldsmid, felt that through the CBF, 'Jews of every shade of belief and political thought have united in their efforts to assist German Jewry'.